Sophie Turner Says This Stark Sister Drama Is

 Advertisement

-This cozy friendship led us, the viewer, to believe that Sansa and Arya's reunion would be a sun-filled celebrated of filial love.
+This cosy friendship led us, the viewer, to believe that Sansa and Arya's reunion would be a sun-filled celebrated of filial love.
 But the two characters are nothing like Turner and Williams.

 "They love each other, but they're so different.
 They never really got along," Turner pointed out to EW.
 "Now that they're back together, that's heightened, because they've gone down totally different paths and have had to adapt to totally different situations to the point where they don't see on each other's level."